 4. Forth step

-If sanding does not remove the scratches within a few minutes, try using slightly rough sandpaper.
+If sanding does not remove the scratches within a few minutes, try using slightly rougher sandpaper.

-When the scratches disappear, return to use the finer sandpaper, gently wipe on the working area, and then gently blend with the rest of the stainless steel surface to make it the same as other areas.
+Once the scratches have disappeared, switch back to using finer sandpaper.
+Gently wipe the working area and blend it with the rest of the stainless steel surface until it matches seamlessly.

-Remember that you are scrubbing loose gravel from the sanding process, so use plenty of water and wipe it in the same direction as the metal particles.
+After sanding, wipe the area with a damp cloth or sponge to remove any loose particles.
+Make sure to use plenty of water and wipe in the same direction as the metal particles.